 The layering principle also applies here with more than one pair of thin socks being warmer than a single thick pair.
 Don't be tempted to cram too many socks on so that your boots are tight.
 Air is the insulator and squashing it all out means you won't be as warm.

-Ordinary plastic or leather hiking boots cannot be worn when it is very cold and boots called Bunny Boots, or Mukluks are worn.
-These have soft insulated uppers, thick plastic soles and thick insoles to prevent heat loss to the snow and ice for really cold conditions.
-They are great at keeping you warm, but not so great for walking over very rugged terrain or climbing.
+Ordinary synthetic or leather hiking boots cannot be worn when it is very cold and specialist insulated boots such as Bunny Boots, or Mukluks are worn.
+These have soft insulated uppers, thick plastic or rubber soles and thick insoles to prevent heat loss to the snow and ice for really cold conditions.
+They are great at keeping you warm, but not so great for walking over rugged terrain or climbing.

 For use in and around boats in the Antarctic summer, the modern take on rubber wellington style boots are ideal with a close fitting and insulated neoprene upper.
-They are much better for walking in traditional wellies and are increasingly used by tourists and guides.
-They are waterproof up to the top so you don't have to worry when getting in or out of the zodiac a and can be comfortable in them all day.
+They are much better for walking in than traditional wellies as they fit more closely to the lower leg and are increasingly used by tourists and guides.
+They are waterproof up to the top so you don't have to worry when getting in or out of the zodiac and you can be comfortable in them all day.

 When the body is insulated including extremities, the next most vulnerable regions become those that don't normally lose heat relative to the rest of the body and so are usually neglected.
 Wrists, ankles and the neck region can soon become very cold and uncomfortable.
 They can lose a lot of heat if not wrapped up as they pass warm blood between other well insulated areas.The answer is: